spiral/docs/schemas.md

 ## Documenters
 Since every database model in spiral can be well described using it's schema (model reflection) we are able to help IDE or editor to understand structure of project (not framework) and create set of tooltips related to application code.
 Tooltips might include columns names, relations and magic setters/getters methods (no one want to remember all possible table columns, right?).

-At this moment spiral is able to generate "virtual documentation" for PHPStorm IDE using set of "cloned" classes, such methodic is not very clean but it works.
+At this moment spiral is able to generate "virtual documentation" for PHPStorm IDE using set of "cloned" classes, such methodic is not very clean but it works and can be changed at any moment without affecting your application.
 If you would like to support other IDEs and editors or improve PHPStorm documenter, your help will be much appreciated.

 On a side note, having easy assible schema of your database level might help to create automatic project documention, check [ODM UML] (/odm/uml.md) for example.